-to complete a benchmark assessment for yellowfin in the EPO.
+for the staff to complete a benchmark assessment for yellowfin in the EPO.
 Meanwhile, the staff is putting forward an exploratory stock assessment (SAC-15-03) implementing the improvements made primarily focusing on data from the "core area" of the dolphin-associated fishery (between 5 and 20°N, east of 130°W).
 Sensitivities to the assumptions made about stock structure were also carried out (e.g., including catch for the whole EPO).
 In addition, stock status indicators are also evaluated for five additional geographical areas to investigate the possibility of local depletion.

-The results of the exploratory analysis indicate that the yellowfin stock and the possible sub-stocks are likely to be near or above the level that corresponds to dynamic MSY and not likely to have exceeded the spawning biomass limit reference point.
-However, these conclusions are uncertain and dependent on the assumed steepness of the Beverton-Holt stock-recruitment relationship.
-Immediate data collection and research efforts are warranted to reduce the persisting uncertainties, improve stock assessments, and secure reliable management advice for yellowfin in the EPO.
+Based on the analyses above, the staff concludes that the yellowfin stock and the possible sub-stocks are likely to remain healthy and around the level corresponding to MSY, and are unlikely to have exceeded the limit reference point.
+Although, the scenario with the steepness of the stock-recruitment relationship h = 0.8 estimates that F is greater then F{MSY} and S is less than S{MSY} .
+Therefore, immediate data collection and research efforts are warranted to reduce the persisting uncertainties, improve stock assessments, and secure reliable management advice for yellowfin in the EPO.